Iraqi conflict: Sectarian civil war

-In February 2006, the Salafi jihadist organization Tanzim Qaidat al-Jihad fi Bilad al-Rafidayn (also known as Al-Qaeda in Iraq) bombed one of the holiest sites in Shi'a Islam - the al-Askari Mosque in Samarra.
-This set off a wave of Shi'a reprisals against Sunnis followed by Sunni counterattacks.
+In February 2006, unknown assailants bombed the minarets of al-Askari Mosque in Samarra, which is regarded as a holy site by Twelver Shi'ites.
+While no group claimed responsibility, U.S. military and Iraqi Transitional government officials attributed the attacks to Sunni militants linked to Al-Qaeda in Iraq.
+The incident set off a wave of Shi'a assaults against Sunnis followed by Sunni counterattacks.
 The conflict escalated over the next several months until by 2007, the National Intelligence Estimate described the situation as having elements of a civil war.

-In 2008 and 2009, during the Sunni Awakening and the surge, violence declined dramatically.
+In 2008 and 2009, during the Sunni Awakening and following a surge in US soldiers stationed in the country, violence declined dramatically.
 However, low-level strife continued to plague Iraq until the U.S. withdrawal in late 2011.

 In October 2006, the Office of the United Nations High Commissioner for Refugees (UNHCR) and the Iraqi government estimated that more than 370,000 Iraqis had been displaced since the 2006 bombing of the al-Askari Mosque, bringing the total number of Iraqi refugees to more than 1.6 million.
 By 2008, the UNHCR raised the estimate of refugees to a total of about 4.7 million (~16% of the population).
 The number of refugees estimated abroad was 2 million (a number close to CIA projections) and the number of internally displaced people was 2.7 million.
 The estimated number of orphans across Iraq has ranged from 400,000 (according to the Baghdad Provincial Council), to five million (according to Iraq's anti-corruption board).
 A UN report from 2008 placed the number of orphans at about 870,000.
 The Red Cross stated in 2008 that Iraq's humanitarian situation was among the most critical in the world, with millions of Iraqis forced to rely on insufficient and poor-quality water sources.

 According to the Failed States Index, produced by Foreign Policy magazine and the Fund for Peace, Iraq was one of the world's top 5 unstable states from 2005 to 2008.
 A poll of top U.S. foreign policy experts conducted in 2007 showed that over the next 10 years, just 3% of experts believed the U.S. would be able to rebuild Iraq into a "beacon of democracy" and 58% of experts believed that Sunni–Shiite tensions would dramatically increase in the Middle East.

-Two polls of Americans conducted in 2006 found that between 65% to 85% believed Iraq was in a civil war.
+Two polls of Americans conducted in 2006 found that between 65% and 85% believed Iraq was in a civil war.
 However, a similar poll of Iraqis conducted in 2007 found that 61% did not believe that they were in a civil war.